dlu-ch/dlb/doc/ex_context.rst

 It also controls how diagnostic messages are handled and helps with filesystem abstraction (e.g. :term:`working tree time`, case sensitivity of names in the :term:`working tree`).

-A context is represented as an instance of :class:`dlb.ex.Context` used as a context manager.
+A context is represented as an instance of :class:`dlb.ex.Context <dlb.ex.context.Context>` used as a context manager.
 The context is entered with the call of :meth:`_enter__` and exit with the return of :meth:`__exit__`.

 Contexts can be nested::